mwcoile/kMC_hyperbranched_polyester/README.md

     + Weight of each monomer in the system including those in polymer chains
 * Structure of each chain stored in an adjacency list where monomers are represented as vertices and bonds are represented as edges (utilizes C++ Boost Graph Library)
 * Each chain object includes adjacency list structure, molecular weight, moieties present, and is stored in vector of chains termed “chainPool”
+* Link tracker: the identity of the two chain units participating in the reaction as well as the position of the link.
+Analogous to the moiety trackers, this is tracked at the chain level and the overall level.

 # Using the model